-Regardless of your role, every marketer needs creative assets for their campaigns – from social media banners, to brand logos, product videos, data sheets, GIFs and more.
+Regardless of your role, every marketer needs creative assets for their campaigns — from social media banners and brand product videos to datasheets, GIFs, custom logo designs, and more.

 And how do you begin creating these critical assets?
 Figuring out the right process to maximize creativity and efficiency is a question that’s at the heart of every marketing team.

 The answer?
 For most of us, it’s a creative brief.
 A creative brief has and continues to be the most commonly used format to take creative assets from concept to completion.

 A creative brief is a means of communication between marketers and creatives, where marketers supply the creative team with a document consisting of elements such as: a high-level overview of the creative asset, an outline of the campaign, its primary message, and the target audience.

 We recently surveyed over 80 creative teams, and found that 93% use a creative brief as a guide for the creation of new creative assets.
 Creatives and marketers have different specialties, and need a blueprint that not only guides the creative team but helps shape the overall strategy and goals for marketers.

 Despite their widespread use, the same survey shows that a majority (67%) of creative and marketing professionals find their creative briefs to be ineffective.

 For example, Genpact, a global professional services firm, used to rely heavily on spreadsheets for its creative briefs as part of their complex digital and creative process.

 “Before monday.com, our campaign managers would fill out creative briefs using static spreadsheets to capture the information the creative team required.
 Once a campaign manager submitted the brief, there would be a lengthy email chain between the creative team and the campaign manager.
 And it was always challenging to find the right link or attachment to the brief,” says Sarah Pharr, AVP, Marketing at Genpact.